yonsei-sslab/asgard/README.md

 #### Results

 The `diff` command does not produce any output if no differences are found.

-However, in this artifact submission, we have included the ioctl-based performance measurement framework that will be used in the experiments (E5) and (E6).
+However, in this artifact submission, we have included our custom performance measurement framework, which will be used in experiments (E5) and (E6).
-The changes **do not introduce any functional changes** (i.e., affect the driver’s original behavior) to the driver.
+This framework **does not introduce any functional changes** to the driver (i.e., affect the driver’s original behavior).

+The framework consists of:
+- A component that measures the NPU task completion time using the program counter register (`CNTPCT_EL0`).
+- IOCTL handlers and header definitions to acquire and clear the performance measurement data.

 ### (E3) Verify TEEvisor TCB Size *(5 human-minutes)*